 Pine's technique for completing his portraits was unusual.
 "His custom was, on small, thin pieces of canvas, to paint the heads of his sitters, making on paper pencil sketches of their figures, so that on his return home, having pasted his heads upon larger canvases, he and his two daughters could rapidly finish them."
 (Rembrandt Peale, 1865, quoted by Stewart 1979, 29).
 In some cases, rather than gluing the small head to the larger canvas, he would fit it into a space in the larger fabric that was especially cut to match its dimensions.
 Twenty-two American portraits with this piecing technique are known.

 After Pine's death in Philadelphia in November 1788, the paintings in his studio were purchased by wax modeler Daniel Bowen, who exhibited them with other objects in his museum in Philadelphia, New York and Boston, beginning in 1792.
 Nearly all of Pine's paintings were destroyed by fire in 1803, leaving two family groups and about forty individual portraits as examples of his American work.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Stewart, Robert Gordon.
 Robert Edge Pine; A British Portrait Painter in America, 1784-1788.
 Exh. cat.
 National Portrait Gallery, Washington, D.C., 1979.

 Miles, Ellen G. American Paintings of the Eighteenth Century.
 The Collections of the National Gallery of Art Systematic Catalogue.
 Washington, D.C., 1995: 128-129.